 To apply for permanent residence in Singapore, you need to meet one of the following requirements:

-- Be a student studying in Singapore
+- you are a student studying in Singapore

-- Be a foreign investor in Singapore
+- you are a foreign investor in Singapore

 Which Scheme Should I Apply for?